Washington Senate passes bill to abolish death penalty

 The bill passed on a bipartisan vote and now heads to the House for consideration.
 Previous efforts to ban the death penalty have failed in recent years, despite a moratorium put in place by Gov. Jay Inslee in 2014.

-Senate Bill 6052 passed on a 26-22 bipartisan vote and now heads to the House for consideration.
-Previous efforts to ban the death penalty have failed to gain traction in recent years, despite a moratorium put in place by Gov. Jay Inslee in 2014.
+The measure passed out of the Democrat-led chamber on a bipartisan vote, with a handful of Democrats crossing over to vote no, and five Republicans voting yes, including the bill’s sponsor, Republican Sen. Maureen Walsh, of Walla Walla.

-As long as the moratorium is in place, death row inmates will remain in prison rather than face execution.
+During the floor debate, Walsh said that her motivation for the bill was because “simply, this seems to be a flawed policy.”

-The Senate measure would remove capital punishment as a sentencing option for aggravated murder and mandate instead a sentence of life in prison without possibility of parole.
+The measure would remove capital punishment as a sentencing option for aggravated murder and mandate instead a sentence of life in prison without possibility of parole.

 Most Read Stories